 (3) A notice of increase of rent that has been given in accordance with this section and that has not been withdrawn by the lessor varies the residential tenancy agreement to the effect that the increased rent specified in the notice is payable under the agreement as from the day specified in the notice.

-[Section 30 amended by No. 60 of 2011 s.
+[Section 30 amended: No. 60 of 2011 s.
 27, 88 and 89.]

 31A.
 Variation of rent where calculated by reference to tenant’s income